flxnaf/ghostjournal/supabase/README.md

 - Verify buckets are marked as **Public**
 - Make sure you ran the storage policies SQL script
 - Check that the user is authenticated (logged in)
+- Try running `storage-policies-fix.sql` to recreate policies

 ### Files not uploading
 - Check browser console for errors
 - Verify `NEXT_PUBLIC_SUPABASE_URL` and `NEXT_PUBLIC_SUPABASE_PUBLISHABLE_DEFAULT_KEY` are set
 - Check Supabase Dashboard → Logs for more details
+- Verify you're logged in when uploading

 ### Files upload but can't be accessed
 - Verify buckets are **Public**